-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management
+There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation

 - 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
 There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?